Today is a fine opportunity to reflect of the will of the Savior that the Church He founded should have as a necessary element the Petrine Ministry.

 Ecclesiae tuae, quaesumus, Domine,

 quo docente fidei tenet integritatem.

-This is a good deal harder than the Collect.
+This is harder than the Collect.
 From the point of view of vocabulary, trying to get the right sense of admitto helps to establish the “mood” of the prayer.
 Admitto carries the weight of “suffering” or “allowing” something to enter into one’s presence.
 “Admit” is more eloquent than just “receive”.
 Admitto immediately lends a sense of God’s highness and our needy lowliness, waiting upon God’s good pleasure.
 Grammatically, you have to get that quo docente right, or nothing else works.
 I think the trick here is to avoid taking quo docente as an ablative absolute (which is what beato Petro pastore clearly is) and instead see it as an ablative of “agent”.

 SLAVISHLY LITERAL RENDERING

 kindly suffer to receive the prayers and sacrificial offerings of Thy Church,